O.P.P. (song): Critical reception

-Upon the single release, Larry Flick from Billboard remarked that here, the act drops samples of the Jackson Five's "ABC" onto "a rousing hip-hop beat-base.
+Upon the single release, Larry Flick from Billboard magazine remarked that here, the act drops samples of the Jackson Five's "ABC" onto "a rousing hip-hop beat-base.
 Anthemic rhymes are icing on the cake.
 Have a taste."
 James Bernard from Entertainment Weekly described it as "a sly, body-rocking tune with a melodic pop hook and plenty of cute double entendres".
-Dennis Hunt from Los Angeles Times viewed it as a "lively, lewd hit single", "which is cleverly constructed on the framework of the Jackson 5’s bubble-gum soul classic".
+Dennis Hunt from Los Angeles Times named it a "lively, lewd hit single", "which is cleverly constructed on the framework of the Jackson 5’s bubble-gum soul classic".
+David Bennun from Melody Maker called it "a genitally-fixated rap on the joys of infidelity".
 A reviewer from Music & Media felt "It's further proof of the new direction in rap heading more towards a normal pop song.
 The combination of the piano hook and the female backup makes this funky rhyme memorable."

-Peter Watrous from New York Times wrote, "There are a couple of signs that "O.P.P.", an old-fashioned cheating song by Naughty by Nature [...] is shaping up as one of the summer's hits on local streets.
-The first indication is the sound of "O.P.P" coming from the back of Jeeps; the second is that bootleg T-shirts advertising the band -- Trech (Trech Criss), Vin Rock (Vinnie Brown) and Kay Gee (Keir Gist) -- are being sold all over lower Manhattan."
+Peter Watrous from New York Times wrote, "There are a couple of signs that 'O.P.P.', an old-fashioned cheating song by Naughty by Nature [...] is shaping up as one of the summer's hits on local streets.
+The first indication is the sound of 'O.P.P' coming from the back of Jeeps; the second is that bootleg T-shirts advertising the band—Trech (Trech Criss), Vin Rock (Vinnie Brown) and Kay Gee (Keir Gist) -- are being sold all over lower Manhattan."
 Johnny Lee from Smash Hits declared the song as "everso jumpy".
-Scott Poulson-Bryant from Spin said, "I'm definitely down with "O.P.P."—you will be too."
+Scott Poulson-Bryant from Spin said, "I'm definitely down with 'O.P.P.'—you will be too."

 Retrospective response

-In an 2021 retrospective review, Jesse Ducker from Albumism said about "O.P.P.", "It's one of the most light-hearted songs about infidelity this side of Clarence Carter's "Back Door Santa", as Treach gleefully lists the virtues of engaging in sexual congress with someone else's girl."
+German rock and pop culture magazine Spex included "O.P.P." in their "The Best Singles of the Century" list in 1999.
+In a 2021 retrospective review, Jesse Ducker from Albumism said about the song, "It's one of the most light-hearted songs about infidelity this side of Clarence Carter's 'Back Door Santa', as Treach gleefully lists the virtues of engaging in sexual congress with someone else's girl."
 Stanton Swihart of AllMusic felt it's "a song that somehow managed the trick of being both audaciously catchy and subversively coy at the same time."
 He added, "Its irrepressible appeal was so widespread, in fact, that it played just as well to the hardcore heads in the hood as it did to the hip-hop dabblers in the suburbs."
-Jean Rosenbluth from Los Angeles Times stated, "The fabulously wicked chant "O.P.P." masterfully captured hip-hop's silly side even better than that genre's prime exponent, Digital Underground."
+Jean Rosenbluth from Los Angeles Times stated, "The fabulously wicked chant 'O.P.P.' masterfully captured hip-hop's silly side even better than that genre's prime exponent, Digital Underground."
+In October 2023, Billboard magazine ranked it number 96 in their "500 Best Pop Songs of All Time", saying, "Three decades later, all it takes is the opening piano plinks to remind even the most conservative ‘90s kid that deep down, damn skippy, they’re still a card-carrying member."
+Same year, Time Out ranked "O.P.P." number 60 in their "The 100 Best Party Songs Ever Made".